A note about genre:

 Dean Hamilton tyburntree.blogspot.com

-The Jesuit Letter (The Tyburn Folios Book 1)–named an Editor’s Choice by the Historical Novel Society and long-listed for the 2016 HNS Indie Award
+The Jesuit Letter (The Tyburn Folios Book 1)–named an Editor’s Choice by the Historical Novel Society and short-listed for the 2016 HNS Indie Award

 The Hermit of Lammas Wood